Sob7i/edgar-react-app/README.md

 2. Implement a search bar on the main page to filter blog posts by keywords.
 3. Allow users to add their own blog posts (title and content) with a form.
 4. Add comments to individual blog posts, allowing users to leave comments and view existing comments.

-## Submission
-Create a GitHub repository for your project and submit the link to your repository.
-Include a README.md file with instructions on how to run your application.

-## Evaluation
-Your assignment will be evaluated based on the following criteria:
-1. **Functionality:** Does the application meet the basic requirements, including fetching data, navigation, and displaying blog posts and their details?
-2. **Code Quality:** Is the code well-organized, readable, and maintainable?
-Are components properly structured?
-3. **User Interface:** Is the application visually appealing and user-friendly?
-Is it styled appropriately?
-4. **Error Handling:** Does the application handle errors gracefully, such as API request failures?
-5. **Bonus Features:** If you implemented any bonus features, are they functional and well-implemented?

-Good luck with your React blog assignment!
-Feel free to reach out if you have any questions or need assistance along the way.